Girmay’s future in doubt after merger Intermarché-Wanty and Lotto: "A possible outcome"

 When the merger actually takes place, Belgium will have one less professional team.
 "Yes, but in this peloton, you have to meet even more incredible demands than before.
 There is a great deal involved in terms of support.
 That costs almost more than the cycling team itself.
 No, I wouldn't call this a shock.
 Okay, some riders may be victims.
 That's a shame, but there's the law of supply and demand."

 Sep Vanmarcke also sees no negative developments in a possible merger on Sporza Tour on Radio 1.
-‘If it helps cycling and if a team can continue to exist, then that's great.
-But a top Belgian team will disappear, while Flanders-Baloise also has to fight for sponsors.
+"If it helps cycling and if a team can continue to exist, then that's great.
+However, a top Belgian team will likely disappear, while Flanders-Baloise also faces competition for sponsors.
 Belgium is a small cycling country where everyone is fishing for sponsors in the same pond.
-Unless you go international, but then you're no longer typically Belgian.’
+Unless you go international, but then you're no longer typically Belgian."